Labyrinthitis: Mental disorders

 Because mood disorders can hamper recovery from labyrinthitis, treatment may also include any co-occurring anxiety disorder or depression.
 Severe anxiety episodes are usually addressed by short-term benzodiazepine therapy.

 Prognosis

 Recovery from acute labyrinthine inflammation generally takes from one to six weeks, but it is not uncommon for residual symptoms such as dysequilibrium and dizziness to last for a couple of months.

-Recovery from a temporary damaged inner ear typically follows two phases:
+Recovery from a temporarily damaged inner ear typically follows two phases: